nir-levy/Skeleton-Project_2020/03 Serverless and DB/README.md

 https://docs.microsoft.com/en-us/aspnet/core/signalr/dotnet-client?view=aspnetcore-2.2

 Also, Call the GetCounter upon startup to receive the initial value of the counter.
-When the button is pressed, don’t update the counter property, but only call the function UpdateCounter.
+When the button is pressed, *don’t update the counter property, but only call the function UpdateCounter*.

 ## Test everything
 Open your mobile app.
 Make sure you don’t see 0 as the initial value.